Need to know

 Is my home classed as 'unoccupied' if I have a house-sitter?

-"[Your insurer] might consider that if you have a house-sitter, then it's therefore occupied," Graham says.
-"It comes down to the way the insurer defines 'occupied' and often if someone is eating, sleeping and living in your home, then it's occupied."
+"Having a house-sitter will usually meet the criteria for occupancy," Graham says.
+"It comes down to the way the insurer defines 'occupied' and often if someone is eating, sleeping and living in your home, then it's occupied.
+If it's only someone staying there one night every once in a while, this might not meet the requirements and your insurer might consider that an unoccupied home."

 Find out if your insurance provider classifies Airbnb guests as 'occupants' while you're away.